 The family can dispose of the following property because we will not retrieve it:

 - paper documents, other than the aforementioned documents;

 Send (or ask the notary to send) all documents to the following address:

 Direction des successions non réclamées

 Montréal (Québec) H2Z 1W7

-For any questions concerning family patrimony, contact your legal adviser or refer to the Ministère de la Justice website.
+or more information about family patrimony, consult your legal advisor or see the Ministère de la Justice website.